tokee/juxta/README_twitter.md

 ## Things to consider

 juxta creates one big collage.
 At maximum zoom, the size of the images (and their aspect ratio) is defined by `RAW_WxRAW_H`, where each block is 256x256 pixels, so setting `RAW_W=3 RAW_H=2` means `768x512 pixels`.
 If there are 1 millions of images, that means a final collage of ~400 gigapixel.
-An obvious precation is to create a test-collage of 1000 images or so, to get an idea of how it looks, before running a big job.
+An obvious precaution is to create a test-collage of 1000 images or so, to get an idea of how it looks, before running a big job.

 Also note that the number of inodes used will be a little more than `RAW_WxRAW_H`.
-With the example above, be sure to check that there at at least 10 million free inodes on the file system.
+With the example above, be sure to check that there at at least 10 million free inodes on the file system (call `df -i` under Linux/OS-X).

 ## Tweet-IDs as source

+**Important:** This requires [twarc](https://github.com/docnow/twarc), a (free) API-key from Twitter and an understanding of Twitters [Developer Agreement & Policy](https://dev.twitter.com/overview/terms/agreement-and-policy).

 The base usage of the script is to have a file with a list of tweet-IDs, such as